 This verse would have only a secondary application to the unsaved.
 It is addressing seasoned believers who were beginning to fall away.
 They were not pressing toward the rest of God.
 They were neglecting the great salvation which they had so fervently begun to seek.

 Interpreting the Bible by mental effort.
 The Scriptures can be interpreted correctly only by the Spirit of wisdom and revelation.
-This is especially true of the Prophets and the Book of Revelation.
+This is especially true of the Prophets in the Old Testament and Revelation.

 That the God of our Lord Jesus Christ, the Father of glory, may give unto you the spirit of wisdom and revelation in the knowledge of him: (Ephesians 1:17)

 Theologians did not write the Scriptures and theologians cannot interpret mystical utterances correctly.
-We must have the Spirit of wisdom and revelation if we would cut a straight course in the Word of truth.
+We must have the Spirit of wisdom and revelation if we want to cut a straight course in the Word of truth.

 Using unscriptural terminology.
 Sometimes a name is given to a favorite doctrine and then the doctrine takes on a life of its own totally apart from the context of the Scriptures.
 Sometimes the specific name is not found in the Scriptures, which always is a red flag when we are seeking truth.

 One example is the “rapture.”
 Another is “inner healing.”
 A third is the current “laughing revival.”
 It is our point of view that the “laughing revival” may possibly be a refreshing touch of God; but it is rapidly becoming a “special doctrine” instead of a Presence of the Lord that may lead as quickly to weeping as to laughing.
 Some have been searching the Scriptures to find support for the “laughing” revival and have seized upon verses that have little or nothing to do with the current experience.
 Notice in the following verse that Sarah was not laughing as an isolated spiritual experience but because God had fulfilled a long-held, fervent desire.